-The fastest way to dowload it is through the Joomla’s official site.
+The fastest way to download it is through Joomla’s official site.
 Alternatively, if you already have a domain and hosting provider.
 Simply access the panel, then head to softaculous and search for Joomla then follow the installation instructions.

 After downloading it from the official site, ensure you already have installed wamp or xxamp on your device.
 If its wamp, extract the Joomla files in wamp/www/mywebsite folder.
 Then head to your browser and access your installation folders in your browser through: “localhost” where you may then click your mywebsite folder or just type in localhost/mywebsite.
-Also ensure you create a database that will be used for the Joomla installation.
-It will take you to this page:
+Also, ensure you create a database that will be used for the Joomla installation.
+I

 Once you are done, you will manage to access your Joomla website administration panel, through http://localhost/mywebsite/administrator/.

 Once you have logged into the administration panel, check the menu bar which has various options: Systems, Users, Menus, Content, Components, and Extensions.